hanabzu/Warehouse-Management-System/Documents/Domain model/DM_UC-11.md

-# ㄴDomain Model for UC-11: Request
+# Domain Model for UC-11: Request

 **1) Extraction the Responsibilities**